· 10 min read

 - Request context becomes transport-aware.
 Because a stdio server has no HTTP request behind it, the per-request context object separates protocol-level fields from transport-specific ones (like auth info that only exists over HTTP).
 Handlers read those optional fields defensively.

-None of this requires action today.
-It is a map of what the eventual migration touches so you can gauge its size for your codebase, whatever language you build in.
-When the SDKs reach stable, our language-specific guides will cover the concrete renames.
+It is a map of what the migration touches so you can gauge its size for your codebase, whatever language you build in.
+For the concrete TypeScript renames, Build an MCP v2 Server in TypeScript works through them against real code.

 AGENT BRIEFINGS